-$\psi^*$ denotes the complex conjugate of $\psi$.
+where $\psi^*$ denotes the complex conjugate of $\psi$.
 In addition to damping the BEC velocity, the presence of $\gamma\neq 0$ in the dGPE also singles out the value $\rho_h=|\psi|^2=g/\mu$ as the steady homogeneous density value when the phase is constant and $V_{ext}=0$.

-The interaction potential ${\cal U}_p(\fet r-\fet{r}_p)$ between the condensate and the impurity is modeled by a Gaussian potential ${\cal U}_p(\fet r-\fet{r}_p)= \mu/(2\pi \sigma^2) e^{-(\fet r-\fet r_p)^2/(2\sigma^2)}$.
+The interaction potential ${\cal U}_p(\fet r-\fet{r}_p)$ between the condensate and the impurity is modelled by a Gaussian potential ${\cal U}_p(\fet r-\fet{r}_p)= \mu/(2\pi \sigma^2) e^{-(\fet r-\fet r_p)^2/(2\sigma^2)}$.
 The parameter $g_p>0$ is the weak coupling constant for repulsive impurity-condensate interaction, $\fet r_p=\fet r_p(t)$ denotes the center-of-mass position of the impurity, and $\sigma$ its effective size.
 Here we consider an impurity of size $\sigma$ of the order the coherence length $\xi=\hbar/\sqrt{m\mu}$ of the condensate.
 The impurity is too small to nucleate vortices in its wake~\cite{reeves2015identifying}.
-Instead, the impurity will create acoustic excitations which at supersonic speeds correspond to shock waves.
-Similar acoustic fringes in the condensate density have been reported numerically in~\cite{wouters2010superfluidity} for a different realization of non-equilibrium Bose-Einstein condensates.
+Instead, it will create acoustic excitations with Bogoliubov-\u{C}erenkov wake.
+Similar wave fringes in the condensate density have been reported numerically in~\cite{wouters2010superfluidity} for a different realisation of non-equilibrium Bose-Einstein condensates.
 In the limit of a point-like impurity, the Gaussian interaction potential converges to a two-body scattering potential ${\cal U}_p(\fet r-\fet{r}_p,t)= \mu \delta(\fet r-\fet r_p(t))$ that has been used in previous analytical studies~\cite{astrakharchik2004motion,shukla2016sticking,griffin2017vortex,shukla2018particles}.
-Note that we are modeling only the interaction of the particle with the BEC, so that the viscous-like drag we will obtain arises from the indirect coupling to the thermal bath via the BEC.
-Any direct interaction of the particle with the thermal cloud of normal atoms will lead to additional forces that we do not consider here.
+Note that we are modelling only the interaction of the particle with the BEC, so that the viscous-like drag we obtain arises from the indirect coupling to the thermal bath via the BEC.
+Any direct interaction of the particle with the thermal cloud will lead to additional forces which could be important at high temperatures, and which are not included here.